wrroberts/wrroberts.github.io/index.md

 {% include section.html header="Research" %}

+I am fascinated by the diversity and complexity of life.
+My research focuses on the evolutionary processes that give rise to species diversity and uses a combination of phylogenomics and comparative genomics.
+My primary interest lies in exploring and understanding the interaction between phenotypic adaptation and genomic complexity.
+I have used both plant and diatom systems to explore these questions.

-As a botanist and evolutionary biologist, I am fascinated by biological diversity.
-Understanding diversification at the macro- and microevolutionary scales has long been a central goal of evolutionary biology.
-My research aims to understand the patterns and processes of diversification.
-I combine bioinformatics, comparative genomics, phylogenetics, and developmental biology to investigate how genetic networks and pathways modify and evolve to produce diverse phenotypes.
-For my doctoral work, I studied the genomics of floral diversification in the genus _Achimenes_ (Gesneriaceae) and worked to develop this group into a new model system for understanding flower evolution.
-My postdoctoral research will focus on phylogenomics of the diatom order Thalassiosirales, a model diatom lineage that spans the marine-freshwater salinity gradient and exhibits substantial genome size variation.
+For my doctoral work, I studied the transcriptomics of flower diversification in the genus _Achimenes_ (Gesneriaceae), using both phylogenomics and comparative gene expression analyses.
+My postdoctoral research focuses on the phylogenomics and evolutionary genomics of the centric diatom order Thalassiosirales, an emerging model diatom lineage that spans the marine-freshwater salinity gradient and exhibits substantial genome size variation.

 {% include button.html label="Details" link="/research" %}